 Castor and Pollux Natural Ultramix canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Castor and Pollux Natural Ultramix product line includes four canned dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for growth (Puppy).
+The Castor and Pollux Natural Ultramix product line includes four canned dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for all life stages.